 Difficult settings and poor translation

-The product is clearly design by engineers that want to expose an configuration option while having existing knowledge of how it works and what the change does; and not by a interaction or product designer who’d try to design a solution for the end user.
+The product is clearly design by engineers that want to expose a configuration option while having existing knowledge of how it works and what the change does, and not by an interaction or product designer who’d try to design a solution for the end-user.
 Options and their descriptions are weirdly phrased overly technical and the documentation mostly consists of noting that the option exists and not what effect it has.

 Not everything is translated either.
-An American customer is expected to know to set their Country to Vereinigte Staaten von America from a long list of country names during registration rather than United States of America.
-Frankly, I think that is expecting too much German knowledge of potential customers.
+An American customer is expected to know to set their Country to Vereinigte Staaten von America from a long list of country names during registration rather than the United States of America.
+Frankly, I think that’s expecting too much German knowledge of potential customers.

-One of the things I found the most difficult to configure with Mailbox.org was how to setup email delivery handling for my own domain names.
-There is no obvious place to set this up on the account Settings page.
+One of the things I found the most difficult to configure with Mailbox.org was how to set up email delivery handling for my own domain names.
+There’s no obvious place to set this up on the account Settings page.

-Update (): Mailbox.org have now rolled out DKIM support for custom domains.
-It’s less than an ideal setup as every costumer domain shares the same cryptographic keys.
+Update (): Mailbox.org has rolled out DKIM support for custom domains.
+It’s less than an ideal setup as every customer domain shares the same cryptographic keys.